WEBP to GIF Conversion Explained

 Which format should you choose?

-Choose .WEBP for modern web design, mobile applications, and any scenario where bandwidth and page load speed are critical.
-It provides vastly superior quality at a fraction of the file size.
+You should choose .WEBP for modern web design, mobile applications, and anywhere bandwidth and performance matter.
+It provides vastly superior visual quality at a fraction of the file size.

 Conclusion